fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 same time.
 This is critical information to understanding why applications are failing.
-The recommendation here is that the WebRTC API be extended to provide a way for the browsers to inform the application using a given PeerConnection object if STUN packets it is sending are being discarded by the browser.
+The recommendation here is that the WebRTC API be extended to provide a way for the browsers to inform the application using a given PeerConnection object if STUN packets that PeerConnection  is sending are being discarded by the browser.

+# Future work

+It would be nice to collect measurements on how long NATs and Firewalls keep mapping with no response open.
+It would be nice to simulate how much global pacing would introduce skew the timing of ICE packets and if that would reduce non relay connectivity success rates.

 # Conclusions

+The combination of a low ICE pace timing, lots of Peer Connections, and many candidates will cause problems.
+The optimal way to balance this depends on the factors such as what how much non congestion controlled bandwidth we should assume is available.

 The speed of NATs mapping creation going forward in the future is likely adequate to move the pacing to 5ms.
 However applications that